 Fear no more for I give you here the ultimate life saving solution: make bread!!!!!
 The bread of 3: 3 ingredients + 3 minutes on the microwave.

 But let’s elaborate a bit and write a nice step by step so you’ll get the basics of this oh so simple microwave bread.
+And if you’re not on the microwave team, you can just as easily bake your bread in the oven.
+It’ll just take a bit longer.

 Bread of 3

-2 table spoons of oats*
+2 table spoons of oat flakes*

 1 tea spoon of baking powder (the regular one, you use to bake cake)